Baked Doughnuts (Jam Donuts)

 - For accuracy, use a weight scale for the ingredients because every cup of flour can weigh differently depending on how you fill it.

-- The temperature of milk - It is very important to make sure the milk is warm, not hot or cold.
-You don't need a thermometer to check - that's just a guide.
+- The milk temperature – It is very important to ensure the milk is warm, not hot or cold.
+You don’t need a thermometer to check – that’s just a guide.

-- To check if the milk is at the right temperature - just stick your clean little finger in.
-You should be able to hold it in for a minute if not it's too hot.
-Best to wait until just warm.
+- To check if the milk is at the right temperature, just stick your clean little finger in.
+You should be able to hold it in for a minute; if not, it’s too hot.
+Best to wait until it’s just warm.

 - Keep the dough soft, elastic, and slightly sticky.
 The softness in the dough (not extra butter) will produce melt-in-your-mouth donuts when fried.
 I admit that soft dough is more difficult to handle.
 So that’s why I have a second tip for you.